goatshriek/wrapture/docs/examples/overloaded_struct/README.md

 C structs do not have a pattern for inheritance, and as such it is a common pattern for them to be differentiated from one another using something like a type code or enumeration.
 However, in an object oriented language the more common pattern is to create a parent class and inherit from it.
+Programs can then use features like runtime polymorphism to cleanly treat each child class in the appropriate way.

 Wrapture provides a way to distinguish between different types of a struct so that it will be transparently translated to the correct class.
 Let's consider a